elucian/bee/syntax/control.md

 > 1,3,5,7,9

 **Notes:**
-* scan can be shortcut using skip;
+* count can be shortcut using skip;
-* scan can be terminated early using stop;
+* count can be terminated early using stop;

 ## Trial